Van Security: 8 Systems Rated for UK Trades (2026) featured image

 • £99+VAT with no ongoing monthly fees

-• Self-installation.
-No fitting cost, takes minutes
+• Self-installation, takes minutes

 • Motion detection alarm activates before entry (not after)